birchturtle/laundry/README.md

 Super simple web app in C#/.NET Core for managing laundry at home, feel free to steal from it or use it to solve laundry handling conflicts at your house :)

+Usage should be fairly self-explanatory, you add a wash, and set up a cronjob for https://your-domain.com/Cronie and the app checks at the given interval for whether there are unfinished (not "Done_done") washes that have not been updated in more than 3.5 hours, and, if there are, an e-mail will be sent to all registered users with a heads-up about it!

+"UI-signals", i.e. washes requiring attention is given a bright yellow color in the web-interface as well.

 ## Setup / Install
 Run the standard migrations on the sqlite database, i.e.
 `dotnet ef migrations add whatever_you_feel_for`